eclipse-keyple/keyple-website/content/docs/developer-guide/develop-ticketing-app-remote.md

 Moreover, some plugins have different modes in which they allow or not the observation of plugin or reader events (such as smart card insertion, reader connection, etc...).

-It is important to note that each **Remote Plugin** and **Local Service** components are dependent to a specific network protocol type (synchronous or asynchronous).
+Each **Remote Plugin** and **Local Service** has a default name, but it's possible to specify a custom name during the initialization phase.

-Therefore, there can only be a maximum of 2 instances of the same **Remote Plugin** or **Local Service** per application, one with a synchronous and the other one with an asynchronous network communication configuration.
+It is thus possible to have within an application as many instances of a specific **Remote Plugin** or **Local Service** as desired.

 ### RemotePluginServer